xuyangcao/paper_reading/README.md

 ## Weakly supervised segmentation
-### DeepCut: Object Segmentation From Bounding Box Annotations Using Convolutional Neural Networks, TMI, 2017 $\clubsuit \clubsuit \clubsuit$
+### DeepCut: Object Segmentation From Bounding Box Annotations Using Convolutional Neural Networks, TMI, 2017

 **Problem**
 - many modern medical image analysis methods that are based on machine learning rely on large amounts of annotations to properly cover the variability in the data.